Endofound’s Sixth Annual Medical Conference: Ending Endometriosis Starts at the Beginning

 Sawsan (Suzie) As-Sanie, MD

-(This intro was moved from the end of Dr. Rosen’s intro to the EFA Conference.)
+(This intro was moved from the end of Dr. Rosen’s intro to Endofound Conference.)

 It is now my pleasure to introduce our first speaker, Dr. Suzie As-Sanie.
 She is an Assistant Professor and Director of the Minimally Invasive Gynecology Fellowship in the Department of OBGYN and the Director of the University of Michigan’s Endometriosis Center.
 The title of her talk “The Pain Mechanism in Endometriosis: Understanding the Neurobiology of Chronic Pain to Enhance Patient Care”, Dr. As-Sanie.